ResinIoDotNetExamples/Example-01-HelloWorld/README.md

 ## Resin.io Setup

-You can run the unaltered example code just to see it run on your device.
-To do so, follow these steps...
-Below, we will walk through creating a new .net Hello World project from scratch.

 1. If you haven't got a [Resin.io](http://resin.io) account, visit [resin.io](http://resin.io) and sign up.
 1. Start a new applicaton on [Resin.io](http://resin.io) and follow the